 Before we go through the actual comparison, let us know about the 2-stage pump precisely.

 A dual-stage pump is a reliable vacuum pump that comes with two suction impellers.
 And these two impellers operate side by side at the same time.
 Again, while working with a two-stage pump, you have to decide whether you want more pressure or more volume.
 Just select your choice from its pump panel.

 It would be great if you are comfortable with the pump’s transfer valve.
-Also, remember to make a selection between pressure and volume in times of using a 2 stage vacuum pump.
+Also, remember to make a selection between pressure and volume times of using a 2-stage vacuum pump.

 Two-Stage Vacuum Pumps: What Do You Need to Know?

 Like single-stage vacuum pumps, two-stage vacuum pumps come with impellers.
 But the difference is, two-stage pumps have two suction impellers that operate side by side.
 Those who will be operating must choose between more pressure and volume.
 Well, you can find these options on the pump panel.